 We are pleased that you have chosen quality furniture from the IconByDesign range, and wish you many years of enjoyment from each piece.

-Our sustainably-sourced solid oak timber is robust and provides structural strength to your furniture.
+Our sustainably-sourced solid American oak and walnut is robust and provides structural strength to your furniture.
 We treat each piece with clear satin lacquer to provide a subtle sheen and enhance the natural attributes.
 One of the beautiful aspects of the naturally-sourced wood used in each piece is that it will vary in tone and grain.
 This gives each item a unique characteristic.

 As soon as you have unpacked your furniture - and at 3 or 4 month intervals afterward - we recommend you treat your furniture to a quality polish.
 If you do, you’ll maintain the luster of the finish for the long term, and the furniture will benefit from the layer of protection.
 Before applying the polish, give the furniture a once-over with a duster so that you’re not rubbing dust or dirt into the surface.

 Regular dusting with a soft (preferably microfiber) cloth will keep your furniture’s sheen looking good, and help prevent fine scratches from accumulating.